microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/ActorRuntimeLogTextFormatter.md

 This class implements [`IActorRuntimeLog`](./IActorRuntimeLog.md) and generates output in a a human readable text format.

-This class implements [`IActorRuntimeLog`](./IActorRuntimeLog.md) and generates output in a a human readable text format.

 ```csharp
 public class ActorRuntimeLogTextFormatter : RuntimeLogTextFormatter, IActorRuntimeLog
 ```